-Construction uses diesel fuel, gasoline, asphalt and road oil, as well as electricity and natural gas.
-Asphalt and road oil are tied to state and local government real investment in highways and streets, and this investment is derived from the MAM.
+Construction uses diesel fuel, gasoline, electricity and natural gas as energy sources.
+Construction also uses asphalt and road oil as a nonfuel energy source.
+Asphalt and road oil use is tied to state and local government real investment in highways and streets, and this investment is derived from the MAM.
 TPCs for diesel and gasoline fuels are directly tied to the Transportation Sector Module's heavy and medium duty vehicle efficiency projections.
 For non-vehicular construction equipment, TPCs are a weighted average of vehicular TPCs and highway investment.